2025 Green Bay Packers season

-The 2025 season is the Green Bay Packers' 105th in the National Football League (NFL), their 107th overall, their eighth under the leadership of general manager Brian Gutekunst and their seventh under head coach Matt LaFleur.
-They will attempt to improve on their 11–6 record from last season, make the playoffs for the third straight year, win the NFC North for the first time since 2021, and win the Super Bowl for the first time since 2010.
-The Packers' 6–3–1 start is their worst since they started 4–6 in 2023.
+The 2025 season was the Green Bay Packers' 105th in the National Football League (NFL), their 107th overall, their eighth under the leadership of general manager Brian Gutekunst and their seventh under head coach Matt LaFleur.
+They failed to improve on their 11–6 record from last season, and for the fourth consecutive season failed to win the NFC North.

 The Packers drafted a wide receiver in the first round of the NFL Draft for the first time since they drafted Javon Walker in 2002.
-This is the Packers' first season since 2015 and 2017 that Kenny Clark and Jaire Alexander are not on the team's opening day roster, as Clark was traded to the Dallas Cowboys for Micah Parsons, while Alexander was released and signed with the Baltimore Ravens.
+This was the Packers' first season since 2015 and 2017 that Kenny Clark and Jaire Alexander, respectively, were not on the team's opening day roster, as Clark was traded to the Dallas Cowboys for Micah Parsons, while Alexander was released and signed with the Baltimore Ravens.